For a "Community Stories" project created with a template and including an investment of $15,000.

 For more details, please refer to Appendix 2: Rates for calculating copyright fees.

-Community Stories exhibits completed under the Small investment stream are hosted on the CMH server and appear on the DMC website.
-DMC will provide the complete URL of the project to organizations, which will be required to add a link to their online project in a prominent location on their website.
+Community Stories online projects completed under the Small investment stream are hosted on the CMH server and appear on the DMC website.
+DMC will provide the complete URL of the project to the organization who will be required to add a link to their online project in a prominent location on their website.

 DMC will evaluate all proposals submitted by eligible organizations.
-Early in 2021, organizations will know whether they have been awarded an investment.
+By March 31, 2023, organizations will know whether they have been awarded an investment.
 Program participants will then be required to sign an agreement with the CMH.
 The agreement includes the following:

 - The terms and conditions